nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    3. Test case: `clear x` (where x is any character)<br>
       Expected: Similar to previous.
 All trailing characters or whitespaces are ignored.

-2. _{ more test cases …​ }_

-### Batch-updating SHN periods
+### Finding persons by field

-1. Batch-updating SHN periods while all persons are being shown
+1. Find person(s) while all persons are being shown
     1. Prerequisites: List all persons using the `list` command.
-Multiple persons with an SHN period.
+Multiple persons in the list.

+    2. Test case: `find n/Alex Alice`
+       Expected: Only persons whose name contains `Alex` or `Alice` will be shown.

+    3. Test case: `find p/123 234`
+       Expected: Only persons whose phone number starts with `123` or `234` will be shown.

-   2. Test case: `tshift 3` or `tshift +3`<br>
+    4. Test case: `find cn/1 2 3`
+       Expected: Only persons with case number `1` `2` or `3` will be shown.

+    5. Test case: `find cn/-1`
-   Expected: All person's SHN end dates will be postponed by `3` days.
-Details of the batch-update will be displayed as the status message.
+       Expected: Case number is not entered in the required format.
+Error details will be shown in the status message.

+    6. Test case: `find sh/start: 2021-01-01 2021-01-02`
+       Expected: Only persons with SHN start date of `2021-01-01` or `2021-01-02` will be shown.

-   3. Test case: `tshift -3`<br>
+    7. Test case: `find sh/start: 2021/01/01`
-      Expected: All person's SHN end dates will be brought forwards by `3` days.
-Details of the batch-update will be displayed as the status message.
+       Expected: Date is not entered in the required format.
+Error details will be shown in the status message.

+    8. Test case: `find sh/end: 2021-01-01 2021-01-02`
+       Expected: Only persons with SHN end date of `2021-01-01` or `2021-01-02` will be shown.

-   4. Test case: `tshift 91`<br>
+    9. Test case: `find sh/end: 2021-01-01 2021/01/02`
-      Expected: Unable to shift beyond the limit of `90` days.
-No person's SHN end dates will be shifted.
-Error details shown in the status message.
+       Expected: One of the date keywords is not entered in the required format.
+Error details will be shown in the status message.

-2. _{ more test cases …​ }_

 ### Sorting contacts

 1. Sorting a person while all persons are being shown